Friday, February 1, 2013

-I gave Swingers and overall score of 4.6, or 5 stars, based on the following 7 categories:
+I gave Chomp Eatery & Juice Station an overall score of 2.6, or 3 stars, based on the following 7 categories:

 Comments: